Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 What frameworks support deep agent development?

-Several frameworks support the development of agentic systems today, providing structure, orchestration, and control.
+Several frameworks support the development of deep agents today, providing structure, orchestration, and control.

 LangChain offers core building blocks for: